ifezue501/Webstack-Portfolio-Project/README.md

 To get started with the Twitter Web Clone, follow these steps:

-1. Clone the Repository: git clone git@github.com:ifezue501/Webstack-Portfolio-Project.git
+1. Clone the Repository: git clone the Repo
 2. Navigate to the Project Directory: cd Webstack-Portfolio-Project
 3. Install Dependencies: npm install